Reign of Fear

 Reign of Fear is the second full-length album by the German heavy metal band Rage, and the first since their renaming from Avenger to Rage.
 It was released in 1986.
 The album was remastered by Noise/Sanctuary in 2002 with slightly altered cover art, and five bonus tracks.
+The album was once again remastered in 2015 by the band's own label Dr. Bones for use on streaming services.